 It has always been a city of immigrants, and, even today, about one-third of its citizens are foreign-born.
 Roughly 138 languages are spoken here, and vibrant new ethnic enclaves pop up all over the city, offering visitors a vast array of interesting cultural and culinary experiences.

-Usually when people speak of New York they mean Manhattan, but New York City is made up of five boroughs: The Bronx, Brooklyn, Manhattan, Queens and Staten Island.
-Visitors with a little extra time on their hands should at least pay a visit to Brooklyn with the hipster headquarters in Williamsburg, and stroll along memories of the olden days at the Coney Island boardwalk.
+Usually when people speak of New York they mean Manhattan, but New York City is made up of five boroughs: the Bronx, Brooklyn, Manhattan, Queens and Staten Island.
+Visitors with a little extra time on their hands should at least pay a visit to Brooklyn - Williamsburg being hipster headquarters - and stroll along memories of the olden days at the Coney Island boardwalk.

-New Yorkers are—contrary to their reputation—friendly and talkative, and nearly every night of the week the city’s bars and clubs are crowded with revelers.
+New Yorkers are friendly and talkative, and nearly every night of the week the city’s bars and clubs are crowded with revellers.
 There are several universities in New York, which contribute to keeping the city fresh and young.